Academic Computer Services

 - specialized labs, including specialty printing, video editing, recording booths, multimedia studio, graphic design, music composition, advanced technology lab, and "quiet" zones;

-- social space with lounge areas and plasma televisions;
+- social space for students with lounge areas and plasma televisions;

 - a 24-hour Help Desk for students, faculty, and staff; and,